Ellyse Perry: Batting

 Perry is noted for her picturesque and technically correct batting style, generally preferring to play straight strokes down the ground.
 Her level-headed temperament under pressure is optimal for assuming the anchor role in an innings, in which she is usually more circumspect with her shot selection than her freely attacking batting partner.
 She has nevertheless gradually introduced a wider range of aggressive and unorthodox shots into her limited overs game, resulting in a marked increase to her strike rate.
-Despite being named Player of the Tournament in WBBL|04 as an opener, she remained in the middle-order for Australia's T20I team which prompted debate among commentators.
+Despite being named Player of the Tournament in WBBL04 as an opener, she remained in the middle-order for Australia's T20I team which prompted debate among commentators.

 Because of her mental fortitude, physical fitness and fundamentally sound defence, Perry is arguably best suited for the rigorous nature of Test cricket rather than shorter formats of the game.
 She has expressed wishes for more Test matches to be played by women, having been presented with just eight opportunities to wear the baggy green in the initial 13 years of her international career—a "regrettable infrequency" or, as some writers have claimed, a "travesty".

 When accelerating the run rate of an innings, Perry is renowned as an immensely powerful striker, having scored the third-most sixes across the first five WBBL seasons.
 During a match at North Sydney Oval on 9 December 2017, Perry hit a ball into the crowd which struck a 13-year-old boy in the face.
 She immediately rushed to the boundary to check on the boy's welfare and directed the on-field medics to his location.
 The boy, who was transported to hospital by ambulance for observation and later released, received a phone call from Perry the following morning.
 In another example of her literal destructive batting capabilities, Perry hit a six during a 13 November 2019 game in Launceston which smashed the windscreen of a nearby parked ambulance.